 include Muth Center, Back Bay Science Center and numerous park structures.
 Ron has spearheaded many efforts over the years that create microenvironments in our community,

 like pocket parks and vista points, that we can all enjoy.
 Thank you Ron!

-Information about the Level 2 regulations and restrictions can be found on the city's website here.
+Information on short-term rentals can be found on the city's website here.

 myNB Mobile App

 Submit service requests, communicate with community leaders, pay your bills, stay up to date with City events and news all from one convenient app.
 To get started, click here.

 Renew your request to prevent solicitors and handbills on your property.
 This must be done each year on or after January 1st.
 The Registry is available here.